wavemaker/docs/learn/react-native/animations.md

 ---
 ---

-Include animations on a widget using an **s** method.
-WaveMaker internally uses the [react-native-animatable](https://github.com/oblador/react-native-animatable) library to enable the animate method, and `react-native-animatable` is comparable to CSS animation.
-However, animation should be written in JavaScript.
+Include animations on a widget using an **Animate** method.
+WaveMaker platform uses the [react-native-animatable](https://github.com/oblador/react-native-animatable) library to enable the **Animate** method, and `react-native-animatable` is similar to CSS animation.
+However, you should animation in JavaScript.

 In the following documentation, learn how to define animations in React Native projects.

 ## How to Animate

 The **Animate** method is available for all WaveMaker Widgets.
-Get reference of the WaveMaker widget and invoke the Animate method.
+In the following example, see referencing of the WaveMaker widget and invoke the Animate method.

 ```
 Page.Widgets.container1.animate({